-With a bit of user research, you will identify the information gap or did you not give the sense of trust and security with your content, or you brought something up too late?
+With a bit of user research, you will identify the information gap, or did you not give the sense of trust and security with your content, or did you bring something up too late?
 By examining the sales funnel, you will find the problem areas that need reviewing and fixing to boost the conversion levels.

-Having too many elements in your UX design or too much information, on the other hand, could lead to your website to feel cluttered, and this is one of the reasons for high dropout rates.
+Having too many elements in your UX design or too much information, on the other hand, could lead to your website feeling cluttered, and this is one of the reasons for high dropout rates.
 Remember that clutter kills conversion.

 Users will also want to know all the fees and expenses that they have to pay.
 Hiding them until the last minute only makes them leave the sales cycle without taking action.

 Content curation, UX design, and blending it is not an easy task, yet they play a huge role in boosting onsite user experience as well as conversions.
 Creating a content strategy alone will only get you so far, but with a team; you will achieve increased conversion and an easier brand reputation.

 You will need the following disciplines to ensure the success of your content strategy